-- 9.4.3 At the Six Month Review Meeting the manager should confirm verbally with the appointee whether they have successfully completed their Probation/Appointment Review Period. - 9.4.4 If the manager considers that the appointee has not met the objectives and/or standards to be confirmed in post, the manager should verbally advise the employee of this and whether or not it is the intention to extend the Probation/Appointment Review Period. - 9.4.5 A record of the meeting should be kept on the Probation/Appointment Review Form 3 6 Month Review, which must be signed by both the line manager and the appointee.
+- 9.4.5 A record of the meeting should be kept on the Probation/Appointment Review Form 3 6 Month Review, which must be signed by both the line manager and the appointee.
 The form must be sent to HR within five working days of the review taking place.
 Copies should be retained by the manager and appointee for their reference. - 9.4.6 It is not expected that managers should wait until this meeting to discuss any issues relating to the employee's performance, conduct or attendance.
 Where these have been a matter of concern it is appropriate for these to be formally discussed and noted, whether the issues have been resolved or are ongoing.
-Subject to the issues involved, it may be appropriate for matters to be dealt with in line with Sections 10 14. - 9.4.7 The manager should: - discuss the appointee's performance against objectives and targets set at the initial meeting; - review whether the appointee has met the requirements discussed at the Three Month Review Meeting, including quality and accuracy of work, customer services skills, interpersonal/communication skills and attendance/timekeeping in line with service and corporate standards; - review training requirements and agree any future learning and development needs. - 9.4.8 In the case of a Probationary Period the manager should then decide whether to: - 1. confirm the appointee has successfully completed their Probationary Period. - 2. extend the probationary period for a period of up to three months, (see Section 11). - 3. take action in line with Section 12 below to consider terminating the appointee's contract during their probationary period due to the appointee's inability to demonstrate their suitability for the post. - 9.4.9 In the case of an Appointment Review Period the manager should then decide whether to: - 1. confirm that the employee has successfully completed their Appointment Review Period. - 2. in the event that there are unresolved issues that have occurred during the Appointment Review Period and it is not possible for the manager to confirm the successful completion of the Appointment Review Period, the appointee will be referred to Stage 2 of the Council's Capability and Performance Improvement Procedure. - 3. only where the manager is confident that a short extension to the Appointment Review Period will result in the appointee meeting the standard, should consideration be given to a temporary extension, as an alternative to moving directly to Stage 2 of the Council's Capability and Performance Improvement Procedure.

-9.4.10 Where the employee has met the required standard, HR will, upon receipt of the completed Probation/Appointment Review Form 3 - Six Month Review, write to the appointee to confirm the successful completion of their Probation/Appointment Review Period.
+Subject to the issues involved, it may be appropriate for matters to be dealt with in line with Sections 10 14.

+9.4.7 The manager should:

+- discuss the appointee's performance against objectives and targets set at the initial meeting; - review whether the appointee has met the requirements discussed at the Three Month Review Meeting, including quality and accuracy of work, customer services skills, interpersonal/communication skills and attendance/timekeeping in line with service and corporate standards; - review whether the appointee has demonstrated that they are able to meet the Values and Behaviours expected of all Council employees; - review training requirements and agree any future learning and development needs. - 9.4.8 In the case of a Probationary Period the manager should then decide whether to: - 1. confirm the appointee has successfully completed their Probationary Period. - 2. extend the Probationary Period for a period of up to three months, (see Section 11). - 3. take action in line with Section 12 below to consider terminating the appointee's contract during their probationary period due to the appointee's inability to demonstrate their suitability for the post. - 9.4.9 In the case of an Appointment Review Period the manager should then decide whether to: - 1. confirm that the employee has successfully completed their Appointment Review Period. - in the event that there are unresolved issues that have occurred during the Appointment Review Period and it is not possible for the manager to confirm the successful completion of the Appointment Review Period, the appointee will be referred to Stage 2 of the Council's Capability and Performance Improvement Procedure. - 3. only where the manager is confident that a short extension to the Appointment Review Period will result in the appointee meeting the standard, should consideration be given to a temporary extension, as an alternative to moving directly to Stage 2 of the Council's Capability and Performance Improvement Procedure. - 9.4.10 Where the employee has met the required standard, HR will, upon receipt of the completed Probation/Appointment Review Form 3 Six Month Review, write to the appointee to confirm the successful completion of their Probation/Appointment Review Period.